AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/blueprint.md

 >
 >The following requirements are framework-independent.
 If these requirements are fulfilled, a framework-specific layer composed of modules, components, and services can be provided.
 >
->**These requirements are already met for the React and Angular frameworks in AEM.** The requirements in this blueprint are only relevant if you wish to implement another framework for use with AEM.
+>**These requirements are already met for the React and Angular frameworks in AEM.** The requirements in this blueprint are only relevant if you want to implement another framework for use with AEM.

 >[!CAUTION]
 >